papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # PAPR 2018 is over!

 The retreat is now over!
 Thanks everyone for coming and participating!
-We hope you found it useful, and that you now know all your colleagues working within 5 miles of you!
+We hope you found it useful, and that you now know all your astro-postdoc colleagues within 5 miles of you!

 You will find below all the information we used to organize the retreat, and most importantly, links to our invited speakers presentations, to the projects slides, and our social medias.